eclipse-ee4j/glassfish/docs/website/src/main/resources/README.md

 ## Latest News

+## March 30, 2023 -- Eclipse GlassFish 7.0.3 Available

+We are pleased to announce the release today of Eclipse GlassFish 7.0.3.

+The main features of this release are various bug fixes for things like a StackOverflow exception, a deployment error, and creating JavaMail sessions using the admin console.
+Additionally components have been updated for Faces, Messaging, Persistence, and (MP) Config.
+Support for newer JDK versions has been solidified by a new HK2 release and ASM 9.5 integration.

+Eclipse GlassFish 7.0.3 compiles and runs with JDK 11 to JDK 20 releases.
+MicroProfile support requires JDK 17 or higher.

 ## February 27, 2023 -- Eclipse GlassFish 7.0.2 Available

 We are happy to announce the release of Eclipse GlassFish 7.0.2.